 KNIGHTS OF COLUMBUS

 Welcome to the Knights of Columbus Msgr.
 John A Gabriel's Council #11099 at the Church of the Resurrection.
 We pride ourselves on being a Catholic men's organization that is involved in parish activities and works of goodwill at Church of the Resurrection and in the immediate Lansing area.
 Our presence is noted in various meal functions, the annual parish festival, altar duties, ushering, funeral necessities, and encouragement to those in need.
 We are a brotherhood of like-believers that worship together.
 While we stand ready to assist any way we can, we know that our fellow brothers in Christ can be counted on for any help we may need.
 This source of confidence strengthens our individual efforts and lends itself to the greater good.
 Learn more about our organization here: http://kofc11099.org.
-For more information, please contact GK–S.K.
-Russ Pate at (517) 231-1746 or [email protected]org.
+For more information, please contact John Gordon at [email protected]

 The purpose of the Altar Society at the Church of the Resurrection is to raise funds to provide for the needs of the altar and promote fellowship among the women of the parish.
 The Altar Society supplies the candles, incense, communion bread, fresh flowers, plants, and decorations for the altar, and launders the sacred wash, altar cloths, and altar server robes.
 The Altar Society also hosts various activities, including fundraisers and social events.
 Any women in the parish may join.
 For more information or if you are interested in joining, please contact Altar Society President, Marcia Pate, at [email protected]

 ST. JOSEPH THE WORKER GUILD